inet-framework/inet/showcases/general/dynamicNetworks/doc/index.rst

    :start-at: <at t="8.0">
    :end-before: <at t="10.0">

-We can also change the parameters of the nodes during the simulation.
+We can also change the parameters of the nodes during the simulation with the help of the
+<set-param> element.
 In this case, the :par:`sendInterval` parameter of ``sourceNode1`` is modified:

 .. literalinclude:: ../wired.xml
    :language: xml